pensil-inc/pensil-community-flutter/packages/pensil_community_core/README.md

 This library can be used on any Dart project and on both mobile and web apps with Flutter.
 You can create your own community from [Pensil](https://www.pensil.in/) and use this package to create your customised flutter mobile web application.

-> The official Flutter core components for Stream Feeds, a service for
+> The official Flutter core components for Pensil Communities, a service for
-> building activity feeds.
+> building communities.

 ## 🛠 Installation
 #### Install from [pub.dev](https://pub.dev/)